matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

 ScheduledTask
 =============

-Contains metadata describing a chunk of PHP code that should be executed at regular intervals.
+Contains metadata referencing PHP code that should be executed at regular intervals.

 See the TaskScheduler docs to learn more about scheduled tasks.